iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 > \end{aligned}
 > $$
 > denotes the smallest sigma-aglebra containing all of the open subsets of $\mathbb R$, this is the *Borel-sigma-algebra*.

+**Observations**

+The definition above is descriptive, and it's not a constructive definition of the sets.
+It remains to show that the sets from the $\sigma$-algebra exists and it's unique.
+We assure the readers that this is true.
+But I don't have links for this to convince you yet.

 This tutorial ends here.
 I wrote it intend to understand the high ground of probability spaces.